imsoumya18/upsc_bot/README.md

 # Discord Bot for Daily The Hindu Newspaper PDF
 <p>
-  <b>TO BE HONEST,</b>
-I've built this bot primarily for my own UPSC preparation and thought why not sharing with you guys?🤔
+  <b>TO BE HONEST,</b> <br> I've built this bot primarily for my own UPSC preparation and thought why not sharing with you guys?🤔
 </p>

 <p>